revgizmo/engager/docs/README.md

 ---

-**Note**: For essential documentation and quick reference, see the files in the repository root, particularly [DOCUMENTATION.md](../DOCUMENTATION.md) for the complete documentation index.
+**Note**: For essential documentation and quick reference, see the files in the repository root, particularly [CONTRIBUTING.md](../CONTRIBUTING.md) for contribution guidelines.